 I also tried Seattle Sutton’s live chat support.
 The support rep was friendly, knowledgeable, and super helpful.
 I also took less than a minute to connect and start getting my questions answered.

 Nutrisystem takes the win here, in terms of sheer pricing – but there are so many options that it’ll be difficult to keep track of it all.
 I’ll try to make sense of it all for you here.
-Keep in mind that the shipping fee for both services is calculated at checkout, and varies based on your location.
+Keep in mind that the shipping fee for both services is calculated at checkout and varies based on your location.

 Essentially, Nutrisystem offers several plans with different pricing.
-There are women’s plans, men’s plans, and plans for partners, plus plans for diabetics.
+There are women’s plans, men’s plans, and plans for partners.
+Since women generally require fewer calories than men, these plans are cheaper than the corresponding plans for men.

 Essentially, you’re getting 3 meal plans for 3 different parts of the week.
 Meal plans come in 3 varieties – 1,200, 1,500, or 2,000 calories.